MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-translations-overview.md

 The resulting caption will then be **Customer** in en-US, **Cliente** in it-IT, and **Debitor** in da-DK.

-## Picking the language
+## Picking the language to display

-Once translations on the different layers have been collected, the translations used on the UI depend on the context.
+Once translations on the different layers have been collected, the translations that display on the user interface are then picked, based on the context.

 The following definition of language is used.